fnziman/PewPew/docs/README.md

 ## Used Technologies

-This project will use JavaScript for game logic, and  HTML, and CSS for the game view.
+This project will use JavaScript for game logic, paired with HTML and CSS for the game view.
 The board and game pieces will be rendered using HTML Canvas.

 ## Technical Implementation